Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 severe swelling and pain treatment.

-Pain in a fissure or when moving a bone
+Pain in a crack or when moving a bone

-Symptoms of a bone fracture in the hand
+Symptoms of a bone crack in the hand

-There is a fact of a fracture that passes through the joint;
+there is a fracture that passes through the joint;

-Fracture of the talus is possible as a result of indirect trauma, occurs infrequently and is considered a severe injury to the bones of the foot.
+A fracture of the talus is possible as a result of indirect trauma, is uncommon and is considered a severe injury to the bones of the foot.
 Accompanied by other injuries, such as a fracture, dislocation of the ankle or other bones of the foot.

-If it doesn’t hurt after 5 days and even the pain doesn’t subside, then see a doctor.
-I am not a doctor, but if there is a crack, then you could not get on it at all if you wait a few days
+If it doesn’t get better in 5 days and even the pain doesn’t subside, then see a doctor.
+I’m not a doctor, but if there’s a crack, then you wouldn’t be able to stand on it at all if you wait a few days

-soft tissue injury. the leg may be swollen for a month. watch her if your leg bothers you a lot, go to another surgeon.
+soft tissue bruise.
+The leg may be swollen for a month.
+Keep an eye on her, if your leg bothers you too much, go to another surgeon.

-It is necessary to take an x-ray, and the symptoms sometimes do not immediately appear as they should. and so - edema, pain.
-But you can’t do without an x-ray.
+It is imperative to take an x-ray, and sometimes symptoms do not appear immediately as they should. and so - swelling, pain.
+But it’s impossible without x-rays.

-If a fracture of the bones of the foot is suspected, the injured limb must be fixed.
-You can use an impromptu splint made from boards, ski poles or rods, which is attached to the leg with bandages.
+If a fracture of the foot bones is suspected, the injured limb must be immobilized.
+You can use an improvised splint made from planks, ski poles or rods, which is attached to the leg with bandages.

-If nothing is at hand, you can bandage the injured limb to a healthy one using a scarf, shirt or towel.
+If nothing is at hand, you can bandage the damaged limb to the healthy one using a scarf, shirt or towel.

 Now about the bruise.

-According to WHO studies, a daily half-hour conversation on a mobile phone increases the likelihood of developing a brain tumor by 40%.The highest body temperature was recorded in Willie Jones (USA), who was admitted to the hospital with a temperature of 46.5 ° C.
+According to WHO research, talking on a mobile phone for half an hour every day increases the likelihood of developing a brain tumor by 40%.The highest body temperature was recorded in Willie Jones (USA), who was admitted to the hospital with a temperature of 46.5°C.

-If there is a fracture of the metatarsal bone of the foot, it is recommended to engage in gentle therapeutic physical culture for two months.
-Sometimes during this there may be swelling of the foot.
+If there is a fracture of the metatarsal bone of the foot, it is recommended to engage in gentle therapeutic physical training for two months.
+Sometimes there may be swelling of the foot during this.

-If there was a displacement after fixation with plaster, it is replaced with a back bandage made of plaster, which has a thickening on the heel (heel), which must be worn for another two to three weeks.
+If there was displacement after fixation with plaster, it is replaced with a back cast made of plaster, which has a thickening on the heel (heel), which must be worn for another two to three weeks.

-After the plaster is removed, the patient will need to use orthopedic insoles.
+Once the cast is removed, the patient will need to use orthotics.

 Noticeable swelling of the entire foot;

-Symptoms of a fracture of the bones of the finger phalanges:
+Symptoms of fracture of the bones of the digital phalanges:

 1. Fracture of the bones of the finger phalanges;